careBT/carebt_core/docs/design.rst

 Maintaining a model of the world
 --------------------------------

 To reflect and maintain a model of the world, a knowledge base should be used.
-For most scenarios a data store with a simple tell/ask interface is sufficient.
 For example, such a knowledge base holds the information about the different locations the robot can drive to, the different objects the robot can manipulate, the persons the robot can recognize and so on.
 Furthermore, information gathered at runtime is also reflected and updated there.
 For example, the status of current tasks the robot should perform or the orders it should deliver.